KasimDeliaci/HackingWithSwift/Contents/Day6.md

 }

 // Trailing closure syntax
-travelTrailing { // notice we didnt parameters when calling
+travelTrailing { // notice we didnt give it a parameter when calling the function
     print("I am swimming in the sea.")
 }
 ```